shopware/docs/guides/plugins/plugins/storefront/add-custom-twig-function.md

 ## Creating twig function

-In the following sections we will create and expand all necessary files for the Twig function to work.
-These are actually exactly 2 files.
-First the PHP file with the Twig Functions itself and the services.xml.
+In the following sections, we will create and expand all necessary files for the twig function to work.
+There are two such files:
+* PHP file with the twig functions itself and
+* Services.xml

 ### Creating the twig function